- Arntzen, teachers union clash over Teacher of the Year Program

 - Charter school bill moves closer to head of class

-- > Feb 27, 7:17 AM: The House of Representatives had a fiery discussion Friday before giving tentative approval to a proposal that would establish a public charter school system, ending with the bill’s sponsor vowing that if it were defeated he would
+- > Feb 27, 7:17 AM: The House of Representatives had a fiery discussion Friday before giving tentative approval to a proposal that would establish a public charter school system, ending with the bill’s sponsor vowing that if it were defeated

 - Charter schools bill faces uncertain future in Montana